-What's unique about LinkedIn compared to Facebook or Instagram is that the people managing the LinkedIn company page are often the owners of the company.
+What's unique about LinkedIn compared to Facebook or Instagram is that the people managing the LinkedIn company page are often the owners and decision makers of the company.
 That's why this is so valuable.
-There's not a social media manager there.
+Usually social media managers don’t handle LinkedIn because it is technical.
 There might be somebody that's posting on the page.
 As the social media manager.
 But the owners of the company still see the engagement.
 They probably get sent the leads from LinkedIn as well.
 It's an important engagement for their company.
 So you get their eyeballs.

-Now, we've tried tagging people that work at the company in these posts, but that doesn't work.
+Also, we've tried tagging people that work at the company in these posts, but that doesn't work.
 It’s spammy.
-Just tag the company and wait for the company to share it is the right order of operations.
+It has to be passive.
+Tagging the company and waiting for the company to share it is the right order of operations.

 Once you’ve made a video about the company or posted about the company it's really easy to get connections with people that work there.
 Much more effective than reaching out with a cold connection request.
 More on growing your LinkedIn Connections and Followers can be found here.

 One of the drawbacks with groups is you can't get into people's feed from a group post.
 Only hashtags that people follow will show up in your feed.
 This is the only purpose for LinkedIn hashtags that we can find.

 If you use the hashtag #contentmarketing in a post about content marketing, you have a chance to get in the feed of people that follow #contentmarketing.